 The Auxiliary Housing office leases and manages residential housing units ranging in size from efficiencies to one-bedroom, multi-bedroom apartments and houses.
-These living units surround the campus and occupy an area that extends from the center of campus to Lloyd Avenue to the north, Brown Street to the west, Power Street to the south, and Hope Street to the east.
+These living units surround the campus and occupy an area that extends from the center of campus to Bowen Street to the north, Olive Street to the west, Power Street to the south, and Hope Street to the east.

 The typical rental unit in an undergraduate off-campus building includes utilities such as heat, hot water, gas, and electricity.
 Telephone service, cable television service, internet access, and the wiring for these services are available through private providers at the tenants’ cost.